Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 4.3 – Obligations of the laureate

-A contract summarizing all the commitments on both sides will be signed between the laureate and the program partners.
+A contract summarising all the commitments on both sides will be signed between the laureate and the program partners.

 Before the residency, they commit:

-• To participate in some virtual meetings to prepare for the residency, between August and October inclusive.
+• to participate in some virtual meetings to prepare for the residency, between June and September inclusive.

 During the residency, they commit to:

-• Present the project at events organized by QMI, the Belkin Art Gallery and the French Embassy, on the UBC campus, in French-speaking schools and other institutions
+• Present the project at events organised by QMI, the Belkin Art Gallery and the French Embassy, on the UBC campus and outside.

 After the residency, they commit: